playfuldreamz/NoteAPP/ReadMe.md

 ## Features

 * Create and save text notes and voice recordings
+* Edit notes and transcripts with formatting preservation
 * Automatic title generation using AI
 * View and organize saved notes and transcripts
 * User authentication
 * Dark mode support
 * Download transcripts in multiple formats (TXT, JSON, PDF)
-* Semantic search across notes and transcripts
+* Semantic search across notes and transcripts with configurable embedding providers
 * Voice insights and analytics
 * Forward and backward linking between notes
+* Secure API key management with validation and masking
+* Event-based architecture for consistent state management

 ## Technologies Used